binary-com/academy/_posts/en/2015-11-18-binary-TV-premieres-daily-financial-review-videos.md

 ---
 layout: post
-title: Binary TV premieres "Daily Financial Review" videos
+title: "Binary TV premieres Daily Financial Review videos"
+language: en
-permalink: /binary-TV-premieres-daily-market-report-videos/
+permalink: /en/binary-TV-premieres-daily-market-report-videos/
 excerpt: "We’re pleased to introduce Binary TV!
 Visit this all-new channel of information – designed especially for our traders – for a range of insights and current events from..."
 ---